The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 ii General obligations for data handlers

-The DP Law sets forth an array of obligations for data controllers.
+The DP Law sets out an array of obligations for data controllers.
 Some of these obligations can be listed as follows.

 Processing personal data in accordance with principles and conditions stated under the DP Law